polyccon/cv/CV.md

 * 2018, __ASI Fellowship__,  project with SherlockM engineering team,  at ASI Data Science.

 SherlockML is a data science development platform, developed by ASI Data Science.
-I developed an automatic machine learning [API](https://hopper.api.sherlockml.io) - ask me for a key
+I developed an automatic machine learning [API](https://hopper.api.sherlockml.io)  using Python, Flask, Postgres and rq.- ask me for a key.
+I used a dataset from the Higgs boson experiment, as well as the well-known MNIST handwritten digits both for research and development parts of the project.
-The results of this work were presented at the ASI Demo Day event, 9th March 2018.
+I presented the results of this work to 250 people from the industry, at the ASI Demo Day event, 9th March 2018.

 * 2017, Work Experience in Node at Filament, Machine Learning and AI company, London